 Last year two individuals, both interested in ‘preserving wildlife’ and ‘birds, science & environment’ respectively, tweeted their own view of the same Scottish sky.

 All enable me to fine tune my thoughts, update opinion, find new ways to tease out commonality without rancour.
 And keep learning.
 Aldo Leopold was a master at this.
 I’m not sure we are.
 Perhaps Brexit, Covid, Trumpism put on hold our “ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function” (F Scott Fitzgerald).

 Acting on land (Blog Nov 19)

 I soon revised my aspirations for 2020 in its febrile atmosphere.
 Less room for reconciliation, more space for #countryside #critical thinking.
 Especially as primary industries – farming, forestry, aquaculture – move into new places.
 While land management practices, from shooting to soils, evolve towards more sustainable futures.

 “This sport knows no bag limit, no closed season.
 It needs teachers, but not wardens.
 It calls for a new woodcraft of the highest cultural value.
 The sport I refer to is wildlife research”Aldo Leopold ‘Sand Country Almanac’

 Trees for reason

 Forgetful at times of what has already been achieved, not recorded on social media or the internet, we reinvent the wheel.
 40 years ago farmers came together in co-operatives to plant and harvest trees in the Dyfi valley.
-Or don’t learn from mistakes (“Locals turn down £2.7mill”).
-Today, timber is less important, as are vital non-native conifers.
+I hope we learn from mistakes (“Locals turn down £2.7mill”).
+Today, timber seems less important, alongside often mis-perceived non-native conifers.
 However carbon markets (Stump Up For Trees) and “strengthening native woodland” are also new drivers.

 Plenty of good stuff has missed the limelight due to searing distractions over the last year.